aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/asarah-btevet/gebet-an-einem-fasttage-prayer-on-a-fast-day-by-meir-letteris-1846.html.md

 <html>
 <head></head>
 <body>
-Title: Gebet an einem Fasttage | Prayer on a Public Fast Day (תַּעֲנִית צִבּוּר), a teḥinah in German by Dr. Meïr Letteris (1846)<br />
+Title: Gebet an einem Fasttage | Prayer on a Public Fast Day (תַּעֲנִית צִבּוּר), a teḥinah by Dr. Meïr Letteris (1846)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=41419">http://opensiddur.org/?p=41419</a>
 <p />